se-edu/se-book/oopDesign/objects/basic/text.md

 <tip-box>

-:package: The interface and implementation of some virtual-world objects in our example:
+{{ icon_example }} The interface and implementation of some virtual-world objects in our example:

 * `Adam`: the interface might have a method `getAge(Date asAt)`; the implementation of that method is not visible to other objects.